marcvb429/cube-jump/README.md

 # cube-jump
-its inspired on geometry dash and the impossible game, so thanks to their creator!!1!
+its inspired on geometry dash and the impossible game, so thanks to their creator!

+how to use semantic versioning: https://semver.org/